sgilpin4/sgilpin4.github.io/_pages/about.md

 About Me
 ======
-Words that can describe me are: mathematician, atmsospheric scientist, Colorado native, Banana Slug, chef, video gamer, woodworker, and lover of planet Earth.
-While I will always be a mathematician first, the motivation for my work is to strive to make our world a better place for all living things.
+Words that best describe me are: mathematician, atmsospheric scientist, Colorado native, Banana Slug, chef, video gamer, woodworker, and lover of planet Earth.
+While I will always be a mathematician first, I always to strive to make our world a better place for all living things.

 Research Interests
 ======